Identification

 Remove to fresh air and keep comfortable for breathing.
 If breathing is difficult, give oxygen.
 If breathing has stopped, give artificial respiration.
 Get medical attention immediately.

-Symptoms: May cause suffocation by displacing the oxygen in the air.
+Symptoms: Simple asphyxiant.
+May cause suffocation by displacing the oxygen in the air.
 Exposure to oxygen-deficient atmosphere (<19.5%) may cause dizziness, drowsiness, nausea, vomiting, excess salivation, diminished mental alertness, loss of consciousness and death.
 Exposure to atmospheres containing 8-10% or less oxygen will bring about unconsciousness without warning and so quickly that the individuals cannot help or protect themselves.
 Lack of sufficient oxygen may cause serious injury or death.

 None under normal use.
 Get medical attention if symptoms occur.